-The Fund has relied greatly on the hard work of officers, consultants, actuaries, advisors and investment managers to deliver the changes to the Fund over the last year and I would like to personally thank all those involved with the Fund for their hard work and support.
+The Fund has relied greatly on the hard work of officers, consultants, actuaries, advisors and investment managers to deliver the changes to the Fund over the last year.
+I would like to thank all those involved in the Fund for the support that they have provided during the last year.